-Some time ago, I was trying to build an SIO2SD for Atari 8bit
+Some time ago, I was trying to build a SIO2SD for Atari 8bit

-I already had a decent understanding how to work with toner transfer method, but I wanted to automate prototyping process a bit more and also simply wanted to learn something new.
+I already had a decent understanding of how to work with the toner transfer method, but I wanted to automate the prototyping process a bit more and also simply wanted to learn something new.

 On the Internetz (yay !)
 I’ve found a very cool project – Cyclone PCB Factory.
 It was started by Carlos Garcia.